tsrobsworld/delete-snyk-projects/README.md

-# Snyk Delete Projects
+# Snyk Delete Targets and Projects

-This repository contains a CLI tool for deleting projects from Snyk based on the integration type.
+This repository contains a CLI tool for deleting targets and projects from Snyk based on the integration type.

 ## Table of Contents